chenny888/product-ranking-and-learning/README.md

-# Revenue Management with Ranking Learning: Replication Package
+# Revenue Maximization and Learning in Product Ranking: Replication Package

-This repository contains the code and data for reproducing the numerical experiments from the paper "Revenue Management with Ranking Learning" submitted to Operations Research.
+This repository contains the code and data for reproducing the numerical experiments from the paper "Revenue Maximization and Learning in Product
+Ranking" accepted to be published in Operations Research.

 ## Overview